 Accountability with 4-H Funds

 4-H is a publicly owned program, supported by tax funds, with a name and logo (the 4-H Clover) protected by federal law.
 Therefore, funds donated to 4-H or to programs and activities under the name of 4-H must receive the same accountability as required in the handling of public or tax funds.
 It is required that 4-H Councils maintain their own checking account.
-The 4-H Council Treasurer is responsible for expending funds as authorized by the 4-H Council.
+The 4-H Council Treasurer is responsible for expanding funds as authorized by the 4-H Council.
 The 4-H Council Treasurer may work with UNL Extension office staff on the 4-H Council bookkeeping.

-It is essential that the Council manage their funds in a responsible and accountable manner.
+It is essential that the Council manage its funds in a responsible and accountable manner.
 The 4-H Council should be as transparent as possible in all business including the release of information to the public.

 Minimum requirements for handling 4-H funds include: